mshodge/local-crime-stats/README.md

 ## Findings So Far

+Complete up to NOV-18*

-*A major limitation was that the crime data only went back to January 2016, so historical trends cannot be inferred.*
+**A major limitation was that the crime data only went back to JAN-2016, so historical trends cannot be inferred.*

 ### All crimes